aurumbow/Atelier2/README.md

-# Atelier2
+# ExChanging_Body_Progress
-Collection of code and discussions for Atelier 2

-Belongs to Dawn Murphy (3167772)
+WIP files and photos for the ExChanging Body project